Rebecca

 The past few months have been busy!
 Here’s a quick recap:

 This term I’m the recipient of a Paper Bird Fellowship.
 This means I have the use of a writing studio at Paper Bird during Term 4 while I work on my children’s poetry collection.
 The collection is tentatively called Rules for Sneezing.
-I’ve been writing some brand new poems and polishing up some old ones, and preparing the whole collection to be ready for submission to publishers.
-It’s bee...
+I’ve been writing some brand new poems and polishing up some old ones, an...

 …Read More